hapax/hapax.github.io/assets/teaching.md

 There are two directions we could go, which reflect the structure of mathematics itself.
-On the one hand, we have *pure* mathematics, which is all about playing with interesting formal structures and discovering their properties.
+The first direction is *pure* mathematics, which is all about playing with formal structures and discovering their properties.
-This is the realm of abstraction, of generalisation, of proof, but most importantly, of beauty.
+This is the realm of abstraction, of generalisation, of proof, and most importantly, of beauty.
+Aesthetic consideration are famously important to pure mathematicians.
-The philosopher Bertrand Russell said that maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern perfection such as only the greatest art can show".
+The philosopher Bertrand Russell said that pure maths had a "beauty cold and austere, like that of sculpture", and was "capable of a stern perfection such as only the greatest art can show".
-He was talking about pure maths.
-Along similar lines, the English mathematician G. H. Hardy said "Beauty is the first test: there is no permanent place in the world for ugly mathematics."
+Along similar lines, the English mathematician G. H. Hardy said "beauty is the first test: there is no permanent place in the world for ugly mathematics."

+Perhaps we should show our students some beautiful mathematics.
+In my analogy, this could a mountain peak with a particularly glorious view of sunrise.
+You need to be a good walker to get there, and the trail may wind through some shrubby foothills.
+More generally, pure mathematicians are like Indiana Jones, venturing into trackless realms and finding objects of great beauty, before, almost as an afterthought, bringing them back to civilisation.
+This is an activity we should be modelling and advertising and making accessible.

+But this is not what happens.
+Here's an example of what passes for pure mathematics in our advanced textbook:

 <figure>
     <div style="text-align:center"><img src ="/images/specialist2.png"
     width="75%" />
-		    <figcaption><i>Landmark or scrubland?</i></figcaption>
+		    <figcaption><i>Mountain or scrubland?</i></figcaption>
 	</div>
 	</figure>

-## Guides
+This is more scrubland, just with shrubs of a different colour.
+There is nothing beautiful about these results; there is nothing surprising.
+They have no aesthetic value.

+#### Useful landmarks

+A second type of landmark is

+## The role of the teacher

-Adroit
+Adroit guide

 ## References